HisKim1/Obsidian/Books/Atmospheric Modeling, Data Assimilation and Predictability.md

 > He also pointed out that the predictability of the model is not constant with time: it depends on the stability of the evolving atmospheric flow.

 ### 6.4 | Ensemble forecasting: early studies
+instability로 인한 error growth는 ineveitably lead to a total loss of skill in the weather forecasts after a finite forecast length.
+> Lorenz estimated this limit of weather predictability as about two weeks.